Commitment to Clients and Communities

 Prior to joining the firm, I spent several years managing client relationships as lead equity attorney on transactions, including negotiation of operating agreements, purchase agreements, construction contracts, loan documents, power purchase agreements and procurement contracts.
 I represented syndicators with respect to upper-tier equity investments, including drafting of subscription documents and private offering memoranda for equity investments in multi-investor funds and project-level investments.
 Toward the end of the project cycle life, I have been involved with the disposition, restructuring and recapitalization of distressed tax credit properties.
 I also have experience structuring utility-grade solar transactions utilizing federal tax credits, state tax credits and federal energy grants, as well as experience with employment tax matters, intercompany tax allocation and financial reporting.

-- Treasurer, Nebraska State Bar Association, Taxation Section
+- President, Nebraska State Bar Association, Taxation Section

 - Member, American Bar Association, Forum on Affordable Housing and Community Development Law & Section on Taxation